Home

 In addition to the six-figure fine, the firm was ordered to pay £4,478 in costs.

-After the hearing, the HSE Inspector said: ‘The company failed to implement a safe system of work for loading and unloading activities, thereby exposing employees, and others, to the risk of being struck by loads or workplace vehicles.
-This case illustrates the consequences of failing to segregate vehicles and pedestrians, and to properly secure loads.
+After the hearing, the HSE Inspector said: "The company failed to implement a safe system of work for loading and unloading activities, thereby exposing employees, and others, to the risk of being struck by loads or workplace vehicles."

 Safety best practice: Separating drivers and pedestrians